kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-nft-stocks.md

 </ol>
 <h1 id="1">NFT Stocks: Top 10 NFT Share</h1>
 <div>
 <p>Is there such a thing as NFT stocks?
-A non-fungible token is a digital asset that can take the form of art, photographs, videos, and audio stored on a blockchain ledger.
+A <a href="https://cryptocurrencynewspro.com/nft/" title="What is NFT" target="_blank">non-fungible token</a> is a digital asset that can take the form of <a href="https://cryptocurrencynewspro.com/nft/nft-art/" title="What is NFT art" target="_blank">art</a>, photographs, videos, and audio stored on a blockchain ledger.
 Retail investors as well as hedge funds invested heavily in NFTs in 2021.</p>
 <p>In spite of the fact that NFTs have been available since 2014, investors have only recently become interested in NFT trading.
 Blockchain, crypto and NFT hype has also been fuelled by the growing interest in the Metaverse.
 There are also a number of key players in the market who are increasingly interested in NFTs.
 For example, luxury fashion brands such as Gucci, D&amp;G and Burberry Group plc have launched a collection of virtual wearables.
 Visa Inc. acquired a 24&times;24 pixel image from CryptoPunks' NFT collection and NIKE, Inc bought a virtual sneakers and collectibles company.</p>
 <p>The question then becomes: Which NFT stocks are likely to benefit indirectly from the NFT boom?
 An investor should know which NFT stocks are recommended and should be included in their portfolio.
 Furthermore, this article provides instructions on how to purchase NFT stocks in a matter of minutes.</p>
 </div>